-A copy of this preliminary prospectus has been filed with the securities regulatory authorities in each of the provinces of Canada (other than Québec) but has not yet become final for the purpose of the sale of securities.
-Information contained in this preliminary prospectus may not be complete and may have to be amended.
+A copy of this second amended and restated preliminary prospectus has been filed with the securities regulatory authorities in each of the provinces of Canada (other than Québec) but has not yet become final for the purpose of the sale of securities.
+Information contained in this second amended and restated preliminary prospectus may not be complete and may have to be amended.
 The securities may not be sold until a receipt for the prospectus is obtained from the securities regulatory authorities.